 Civilian nuclear power reactor operators are in demand and can often earn in excess of $100k per year.
 That kind of pay and job security makes a six-year military commitment and an unending barrage of Dungeons & Dragons jokes from shipmates seem like a completely worthwhile tradeoff!

 3. Deep Sea Diver

-Another Navy community with a seamless transition into a high-paying civilian field, deep sea divers can command very high hourly rates, along with significant bonuses based on the depth in which they work.
+Another Navy community with a seamless military transition into a high-paying civilian field are the deep sea divers.
+Deep sea divers can command high hourly rates, along with significant bonuses based on the depth in which they work.

-For those without military experience, there are no formal education requirements, although a significant level of training and practice must be acquired before becoming certified.
+For those without military experience, there are no formal education requirements.
+However, you have to go through a significant level of training and practice before becoming certified.
 But for those with a goal to make excellent money while working in the dark and crushing depths of the deep sea, it’s certainly a viable path.

 4. Elevator Installer

 Perhaps you never think about how the elevator in your apartment building got there, but someone had to install it.

 Elevator installers have a very particular set of skills to make getting to upper floors much easier for people.
 For their specialized expertise in this job, they earn one of the best rates of pay for high-paying jobs without a degree.

 If this appeals to you, keep in mind that you’ll likely need on-the-job training.
 You can apprentice with established elevator installers to get the on-the-job training required to start your career.